GSA/plainlanguage.gov/_pages/guidelines/audience/address-the-user.md

 --------------------------------------- | --------------------------------------------
 Copies of tax returns must be provided. | You must provide copies of your tax returns.

 Writing for an individual forces you to analyze carefully what you want the reader to do.
-This way, you’ll find it easier to:
+This way, you'll find it easier to:

 - Put information in a logical order
 - Answer questions and provide the information that your reader wants to know